Shyentist/DURF-Tracker/README.md

 # DURF-Tracker
-React Native App to keep track of DURF characters
+React Native App to keep track of DURF characters.